brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

     ALTER COLUMN id SET DEFAULT gen_ulid();
 ```

 From some places in Go code we use the [Go ULID package](https://github.com/oklog/ulid).
 This has the ever-so-slight advantage of using a monotonic entropy pool for the random component that brings the chance of collision down from basically-zero to zero-zero.
-For our purposes it's definitely overkill, but also doesn't cost very much.
+For our purposes it's definitely overkill, but also, why not.

 <img src="/photographs/nanoglyphs/027-15-minutes/millenium-bridge@2x.jpg" alt="The Millenium Bridge in LoDo Denver" class="wide_portrait" loading="lazy">